Don’t judge yourself by what others did to you ― Cody Kennedy

 Sexual activity that happens when a person is forced or pressurised into taking part.
 This may include child sexual abuse, rape, sexual assault, female genital mutilation and sexual exploitation.

 Neglect is the failure to provide necessary care, assistance, guidance or attention to a person.
-It is often considered to be about children, but a vulnerable adult or elderly person may also experience neglect.
+This may be considered to be about children, but a vulnerable adult or elderly person may also experience neglect.
 It can have a seriously negative effect on a person’s emotional and physical well-being.

 Domestic Abuse may be sexual, emotional, psychological or financial and is generally within a relationship, but can also happen to other family members in the home.
 The abuser attempts to maintain power and control over the other person.